FLOIP/flow-results/specification.md

 #### Response format

-A string with the URL where the video can be retrieved. \(TODO: Do we want to support inline video data?\)
+A string with the URL where the video can be retrieved.

 ```text
 "https://myexampleflowserver.com/resources/videos/23429837434.mp4"